 With Bowie though, we’ve all got our own version, haven’t we?
 No-one really knew who he was but he made connections, not just with people and listeners but with ideas, scenes, forms, genres, literature, cities even.
 He connected on a distant yet inexplicably deep level with us, so much so that you could pick him up at any time in his career or your life and still have him mean something massive.
 You didn’t have to have been there in his reputation-defining decade, transfixed by a full-beam Starman on the telly.
 Death of Ziggy?
 Nope – wasn’t around, read about it as an adult.
 Low, Heroes?
 Same deal.
 My earliest memories are a TOTP Ashes to Ashes vid and a lingering oddball imprint of Bowie in front of a mirror turning himself into a baldy alien – spooky as fuck.
 Still haven’t worked out how I saw that.

-So he was part of the pop years of early childhood with Let’s Dance, Absolute Beginners, Under Pressure and the like, but when you reach adolescence and leave pop behind because you’ve been punched in the guts by rock, metal, Big Four thrash, Seattle and the alt/industrial bloom of the early 1990s, how do you find David Bowie?
+So he was part of the pop years of early childhood with Let’s Dance, Absolute Beginners, Under Pressure and the like, but when you reach adolescence and leave pop behind because you’re starting your guitar-heavy trip, how do you find David Bowie?